 A software development life cycle gives a system to oversee and control an undertaking by separating it into a progression of consecutive stages that might have stage entryways to control exit from that stage to the following stage.

-Conventional software development life cycle models are regularly called waterfall models on the grounds that the consequences of one stage ordinarily stream into the following stage like a cascade.
+Conventional software development life cycle models are regularly called waterfall models because the consequences of one stage ordinarily stream into the following stage like a cascade.

 Hence, numerous product improvement projects are quickly creating some distance from customary software development life cycle models to a more Agile methodology.